53v3n3d4/Zukan-Icon-Theme/docs/theme.md

 - Then add the theme file inside `Packages/Zukan Icon Theme/icons` folder

 Create new theme file:
-- Duplicate one of the Treble files inside icons folder.
-Or copy code below
+- Copy code below
 - Rename it with your theme name, e.g. Default.sublime-theme
 - Maybe restart needed

-If your theme do not have settings for `icon_file_type`, the settings below has a hover and select effects.
+If your theme do not have settings for `icon_file_type`, the settings below has a hover and selected effects.
 ```
 [
   {